matos-hayrapetyan/gallery-images/readme.txt

 * Pagination Position: Set the pagination position

 *   **Load More Styles**
-* Load More Text and Position:Write whatever you need in this field and in the gallery select the position of Load More
+* Load More Text and Position: Write whatever you need in this field and in the gallery select the position of Load More
-* Load More Font Size and Color: For the gallery set the font size and color for the Load More
+* Load More Font Size and Color: Set the font size and color for the Load More
 * Load More Font Hover Color: Select Load More font hover color
 * Load More Button Color and Background Hover Color: Change Load More button color and background hover color
-* Loading Animation 1: There are 4 types of animation for the gallery images/videos
+* Loading Animation 1: There are 4 types of animation

 = 2.4 Slider =

 *   **Slider**
-* Image Behavior: Choose resized if you need your gallery images have the size of the slider
+* Image Behavior: Choose resized if you need your images have the size of the slider
-* Slider Background Color: Choose the color of background while gallery images have its natural size
+* Slider Background Color: Choose the color of background while images have its natural size
 * Slider Border Size: Set the size of the slider borde
 * Slider Border Color:  Choose the color for the slider border
 * Slider Border-radius: Choose the radius for slider border